-In 2017 Shaun Tomson will celebrate the fortieth anniversary of winning the 1977 IPS World Title.
+In 2017 Shaun Tomson celebrated the fortieth anniversary of winning the 1977 IPS World Title.
 The only Saffa ever to do so.
 This exchange with Adriano De Souza, the 2015 WSL title holder is priceless if you have any aspirations of gold and glory as a competitive surfer.
 It took place just after the 2015 Bells Beach event.

 by Shaun Tomson

 - Winners all share one thing in common and that is a Warrior Mindset – an attitude and thought pattern of absolute commitment, perseverance and positivity.

 - At Bells Beach last year during the final against Mick Fanning, Adriano de Souza needed a 7.78 to win – he got a a 7.77, and then right at the end of the final he had another chance, this time needing a 7.51.

 - Watch his last wave, watch what he puts into the wave, and watch what happens when he kicks out and gets on the ski – he scrambles up on it, absolutely exhausted, unable to do anything but lie down.

 - Because he gave it everything he had, and then he gave it a little more.

 - This is what every one of you need to do – give it all, and then just give a little more.